abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

-## Using DevExtreme with ABP Based Applications
+## Using DevExtreme Componenets With the ABP Fremework

 Hi, in this step by step article, I will show you how to integrate [DevExtreme](https://js.devexpress.com/) components into ABP Framework based applications.